Scintillation of PSR B1508+55 -- the view from a 10,000-km baseline: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

+We thank the anonymous reviewer whose critical comments have helped greatly enhance the clarity of the contents and the presentation.
 We dedicate this paper to the memory of Govind Swarup and Jean-Pi\`{e}rre Macquart.
 VRM thanks Olaf Wucknitz, Stefan Os\l{}owski and J-P Macquart for several insightful discussions.
 VRM was supported by a SOSCIP Consortium Postdoctoral Fellowship.
 VRM acknowledges support of the Department of Atomic Energy, Government of India, under project no. 12-R\&D-TFR-5.02-0700.
-We thank the staff of the GMRT who have made these observations possible.
+We thank the staff of the GMRT that made these observations possible.
 GMRT is run by the National Centre for Radio Astrophysics of the Tata Institute of Fundamental Research.
 We thank the research collaboration and funding support of Thoth Technology, Inc., who owns and operates ARO and contributed significantly to this research.
 We also acknowledge the Ontario Research Fund - Research Excellence program (ORF-RE) and NSERC.
 Computations were performed on the Niagara supercomputer at the SciNet HPC Consortium.
 SciNet is funded by: the Canada Foundation for Innovation; the Government of Ontario; Ontario Research Fund - Research Excellence; and the University of Toronto.

 \bsp